As a leader, your mindset is contagious. It impacts and influences those around you and can have lasting impacts on the culture of your organization.

 4. Control the ‘controllable.’
 Let everything else go

 Even as a leader, there is a lot more that is outside of your realm of control than there is within it.
 And you must establish a certain level of comfort with that.
-Focus on what you can control and the outcomes you can influence and manage that to the best of your abilities.
+Focus on what you can control and the outcomes you can influence and manage to the best of your abilities.

 Have an awareness of everything but be willing to let it go.
 Ensure that your energy and attention are not scattered around things you can’t control.